visualisedatadevelopment/visualisedatadevelopment.github.io/projects/brexit_tweets.md

    alt="plot of mentions by gender">
 </picture>

 Here we see that there is considerably higher support for Remain in tweets that mention a female MP compared to tweets that mention a male MP.
-In fact, whilst overall that was greater support for
+In fact, whilst overall that was greater support for Remain than Leave in the tweet dataset, amongst tweets discussing male MPs, it is Leave that has most support.

 ## What do people tweet about when discussing men and women and Brexit?